 Without a comprehensive guide, substrates and their relation to aquarium plants can get complicated for a beginner.
-To achieve a beautiful underwater aquascape you’ll need to consider more than one brand and their respective properties.
+To achieve a beautiful underwater aquascape you’ll need to consider more than one brand and its respective properties.

-The best product for a planted aquarium should definitely be a nutrient-rich substrate, but how will that affect other freshwater inhabitants?
+The best product for a planted aquarium should be a nutrient-rich substrate, but how will that affect other freshwater inhabitants?

 Different materials, aside from sand or gravel, can affect water parameters.
 You need to take this into account if you’re planning to create a planted underwater garden.
 Adding an expensive yet sensitive species of shrimp to your freshwater tank may not be wise if you don’t have the right sediment.

 Would a DIY approach be adequate then?
 What substrate will suit your live plants best while being safe for everyone else in the planted tank?

 Supplying a planted aquarium with the RIGHT substrate: an A-to-Z Beginner Guide

 To make the right choice you should be familiar with all the aspects of the different types of freshwater aquarium substrates.
 It may be a good idea to bookmark this page, as you’ll see that it’s not a tiny bit of information.
 Have a look at this beginner guide when choosing a substrate for your planted tank and consider the following:

 1. Substrate Material

 To comprehend aquarium substrates and how they affect freshwater plants you first need to know your material.
 There are tons of varieties out there, but generally, it all boils down to a couple of proven and well-understood ones.
 The substrates materials suitable for freshwater aquariums use are:

 - Sand. – All in all, sand is fine grade rock minerals.
 It has no nutritional value for your plants but it has other advantages and stem aquatic plants like to grow in it.